majgis/npm-bundle/README.md

 1. create bundledDependencies section in package.json
-2. remember to update bundledDependencies before executing `npm-pack`
+2. remember to update bundledDependencies before executing `npm pack`
-3. remember to execute `npm install` before executing `npm-pack`
+3. remember to execute `npm install` before executing `npm pack`
 4. remember to execute `npm install --legacy-bundling` when using npm v3.x because deduped dependencies will not be included.
 5. remember that `npm install --legacy-bundling` is not available in npm  v3